hovel/pybbm/README.txt

   you have two ways:
   * edit PYBB sources and write correct urls
-  * add required url names to account application urlpatterns
+  * add required url names to account application urlpatterns ??? * Don't forget to write valid LOGIN_URL to the settings